Our first hand experience is 27 Waterfalls is safe if you follow your guide’s instructions and wear a life jacket.

 However, the guides that are included in the tour were fantastic & ensure your safety at all times – they did a brilliant job.

 For (fairly) small people they were extremely strong.
 We saw a rather large man almost slip while preparing for a jump and the guides caught him before he slipped and fell.

 27 Waterfalls Dominican Republic Deaths

-A few people have sadly died doing the 27 Waterfalls.
+Several people have sadly died at 27 Waterfalls.

 27 Waterfalls Photographs